iauns/cpm/README.md

 So, in the 'spire' example above we would have a new preprocessor definition `CPM_SPIRE_NS` added to our project.
 This declares the namepsace under which we have bound Spire and you can access spire through this namespace:
 `CPM_SPIRE_NS::Interface`.
+In general you will want to rename the namespace to something more appropriate: `namespace Spire = CPM_SPIRE_NS`.

 Using this approach, we can *statically* link against multiple different versions of the spire library and control a number of settings regarding how these libraries are linked into your program.
 Linking against different versions of a library becomes very useful if multiple modules depend on different versions of the same library.

 CPM Externals
 -------------